IvanIZ/predictive-asv-planner/README.md

 ## Installation

 This project requires [ROS Humble](https://docs.ros.org/en/humble/Installation.html) and has been testbed on Ubuntu 22.04. with Python 3.10.
+While not required, CUDA (Nvidia GPU) is highly recommended for our predictive planner.

 1. Clone the project
 ```bash